opendevstack/opendevstack.github.io/doc/update-guide.md

 Learn all about how to update your OpenDevStack repositories and the running installation of it.

-For the rest of this guide, it is assumed that you have completed the [Getting Started](https://github.com/opendevstack) guide.
-In the examples, we will use "ACME" as the organisation name, which you will need to replace where required.

 ## How to update your OpenDevStack repositories

 Updating repositories means that new refs from repositories under